 Use familiar materials in unfamiliar ways!
 Notice if particular features help to convey expressions.
 Tip: Try adding expressive eyebrows or creating a pupil for an eye.

 It can be tempting to use matching objects for features like eyes and eyebrows.
-Try creating asymmetrical arrangmenets to make unexpected and dramatic facial expressions.
+Try creating asymmetrical arrangements to make unexpected and dramatic facial expressions.

 This activity supports iterating quickly to test out tentative ideas.
 Arrange and rearrange your face.
 Take photos as you go to document different faces and expressions.